alwaysai/object-detection-server-client/README.md

 ## Usage

 ## Setup
-Once you have the alwaysAI tools installed and the new project created, run the following CLI commands at the top level of the repo:
+Once you have the alwaysAI tools installed and the new project created, run the following CLI commands at the top level of the `server` repo:

 To set the project, and select the target device run: